 Mac uses Crashpad as its crash reporter.
 Crashpad is always compiled in and enabled, though reports are only stored locally and not uploaded by default.

 After Breakpad is enabled, you can have crash report minidumps generated locally.

 To get crash reports for content_shell and layout tests, see this page.

 Build and run the crash_service executable target to enable crash catching.
 Run chrome.exe --noerrdialogs to disable the OS-level error reporter, otherwise it will block the crash_service.
 Any crashes will then cause a minidump file (.dmp) and metadata sidecar (.txt) to be generated in %HOME%\AppData\Local\Chromium\User Data\Crash Reports.

 To make chromium write a .dmp file, run it like

-Then go to "about:inducebrowsercrashforrealz", and the file is created in ~/Library/Application\ Support/Chromium/Crash\ Reports:
+To make chromium write a .dmp file, no additional work is needed.
+Then go to "about:inducebrowsercrashforrealz", and the file is created in ~/Library/Application\ Support/Chromium/Crashpad/completed: